Kneaded That

 See the recipe card for quantities.

-1. Step 4: Brush with egg white and sprinkle with the cinnamon sugar mixture.
+1. Step 4: Add the swirl: Brush the dough all over with the egg white wash, then sprinkle evenly with the cinnamon-sugar mixture.

 Hint: Roll this loaf up TIGHT to prevent large air bubbles!